thomasjngo/Citi-Bike-Analysis/README.md

 ![Bike Usage](Resources/bikeusage.PNG)

 ## User Breakdown ##
-Aside from some outliers, the age group that mosts uses the bikes are gen X and millenials for subscribers and non-subscribers.
+After filtering null values and the default year at sign up (1/1/1969), the age group that mosts uses the bikes are gen X and millenials for both subscribers and non-subscribers.

 ![User Breakdown](Resources/usertype.PNG)